-How to Install Android Updates on Xiaomi, Mi, and Redmi smartphones
+How to Install Android Updates on Xiaomi, Mi, Redmi, and POCO smartphones with MIUI

 Stock ROM updates come for all Xiaomi, Mi, and Redmi smartphones in two formats: Recovery ROM and Fastboot ROM.
 As the name implies, Recovery ROMs need to be installed through the Recovery or through the Local Update method, while Fastboot ROMs need to be installed through Fastboot using the MiFlash Tool.

 The instructions for all Xiaomi, Mi, Redmi, and even POCO smartphones are common.
 We’ve maintained Recovery ROM and Fastboot ROM database for Xiaomi’s MIUI 12 and MIUI 12.5, so you can get download links for all supported phone for all regions and versions from there.